awsdocs/aws-directory-service-admin-guide/doc_source/compatibility.md

 # Browser compatibility<a name="compatibility"></a>

-AWS applications and services such as WorkSpaces, Amazon WorkMail, Amazon Connect, Amazon Chime, Amazon WorkDocs, and AWS Single Sign\-On \(AWS SSO\) all require valid sign\-in credentials from a compatible browser before you can access them\.
+AWS applications and services such as WorkSpaces, Amazon WorkMail, Amazon Connect, Amazon Chime, Amazon WorkDocs, and AWS IAM Identity Center \(successor to AWS Single Sign\-On\) all require valid sign\-in credentials from a compatible browser before you can access them\.
 The following table describes only the browsers and browser versions that are compatible for sign\-ins\.

 ****